-We've also received recognition of our excellent safety standards for our Partners and customers.
+We've also received recognition of our excellent safety standards.
 The Royal Society for the Prevention of Accident's (RoSPA) health and safety awards recognises organisations which have shown commitment to accident and ill-health prevention.
-TSB achieved Gold standard in 2017 in the Achievement category, which measures health and safety management.
+TSB achieved Gold standard in 2018 in the Achievement category, which measures health and safety management.